 - Rub both sides of the ribs with the spice rub then place ribs on prepared baking sheet.
 Bake for 30 minutes, flipping half way through to sear the meat.

-- While the ribs are baking in the oven, add the barbecue sauce ingredients to a medium saucepan and gently simmer for 15 minutes, stirring occasionally.
+- Make barbecue sauce: While the ribs are baking in the oven, add 2 cups ketchup, 1/2 cup molasses, 1/2 cup brown sugar, 1/3 cup apple cider vinegar and 1 Tablespoon reserved spice blend to a medium saucepan and gently simmer for 15 minutes, stirring occasionally.
 Remove 1 1/2 cups barbecue sauce and refrigerate to use after ribs are cooked.

 - Spray slow cooker with nonstick cooking spray.
 Add a thin layer of barbecue sauce to the bottom of the slow cooker, followed by the meat.
 Layer sauce and meat until ribs are evenly coated.